whirvis/JRakNet/README.md

 }
 ```

 Simple, right?
-On top of this, feel free to implement this if you are running on a non-Windows 10 machine.
-This implementation was made specifically to work even if your machine was not running Windows 10 or does not have Windows PowerShell installed!
-Of course, if you are not on a Windows 10 machine with Windows PowerShell installed there really is no way to check if your application is properly loopback exempted.
-However, I'm sure that this can be solved with a user if needed.
+Feel free to implement this if you are running on a non-Windows 10 machine.
+This implementation was made specifically to work even if your machine does not run Windows 10 or does not have Windows PowerShell installed.
+Of course, if you are not on a Windows 10 machine with Windows PowerShell installed there really is no way to properly check if your application is loopback exempted.
+However, I'm sure that this can be solved with the help of a user that has Windows 10 with Windows PowerShell if needed.

 # How to create a client
 Creating a client in JRakNet is also very easy.
 The code required to create a client can be seen here